Aquses/IoT-humidity-temperature-project/README.md

 Note: it is mandatory to add a boot setup to Raspberry Pi Pico or else it will not work.
 Furthermore, the new updates for Pico would not detect the Pico, therefore had to use older versions.

+In this project, I used the website https://ThingSpeak.com.
+By using ThingSpeak, you can share your sensor data on their platform and visualize it on a graph along with timestamps.
+This enables you to conveniently access your sensor readings from any location worldwide.

 # Putting Everything together
 The setup of the device and the wiring is shown down below